SeppPenner/awesome-german-piracy/README.md

 * [ddl-warez.to](https://ddl-warez.to) is a warez site that has a lot of different content.
 * [1load.sx](http://1load.sx/) is a warez site that has a lot of different content.
 * [warez.to](https://warez.to/) is a warez site that has a lot of different content.
+* [byte.to](http://byte.to/) is a warez site that has a lot of different content.
+* [warez-world.org](https://warez-world.org/) is a warez site that has a lot of different content.
+* [wareztown.to](https://wareztown.to/) is a warez site that has a lot of different content.

 ### Series